 Douglass: Yeah, exactly.
 If you're interested in learning more about Social Security and what the future holds for it, and potential ways to mitigate or change what's going on right now, and what looks like an inevitable deficit for Social Security, drop us a note, firstname.lastname@example.org, and I'll be happy to send you some content around that from fool.com.

-Matthew Frankel has no position in any of the stocks mentioned.
-Michael Douglass owns shares of Johnson & Johnson.
-The Motley Fool owns shares of and recommends Johnson & Johnson and Netflix.
+Matthew Frankel, CFP has no position in any of the stocks mentioned.
+Michael Douglass owns shares of JNJ.
+Shannon Jones has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends NFLX.
+The Motley Fool owns shares of JNJ and has the following options: short October 2018 $135 calls on JNJ.
 The Motley Fool has a disclosure policy.